Multiscale Carbon Burden of Infrastructure in the United States: Methods

 The DR estimator combines the outcome model $f_{Y|T,X}$ and GPS model $f_{T|X}$ to obtain a doubly robust average treatment effect.
 The estimator is doubly robust in that only one of the outcome and GPS models need be correctly specified.

 The next challenge with continuous treatment analysis is how best to represent the average treatment effect (ATE).
-We use an approximation of the binary ATE defined as follows (with binary treatment replaced by 25$^th$ and 75$^th$ percentile treatment values
+Let $t_{25}$ and $t_{75}$ denote the 25$^{th}$ and 75$^{th}$ percentile values of a continuous land use treatment.
+For unit $i$, the potential outcome under treatment level $t$ is $Y_i(t)$.
+The estimand used throughout the DR analysis is the interquartile average treatment effect